Becoming a police officer in Laval

 • Access to continuing professional development (internal, college and university, École nationale de police de Québec).

-To join the Service de police de Laval as a police officer, you must meet the following requirements:
+To join the Laval Police Service as a police officer, you must meet the following requirements:

 • Hold Canadian citizenship.